onap/vnfrqts-requirements/docs/Chapter7/PNF-Plug-and-Play.rst

 .. req::
     :id: R-981585
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

     The pnfRegistration VES event periodicity **MUST** be configurable.

     Note: The PNF uses the service configuration request as a semaphore to stop sending the pnfRegistration sent.
-See the requirement PNP-5360 requirement."
+See the requirement PNP-5360 requirement.

 .. req::
     :id: R-284934
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

     If the PNF encounters an error authenticating, reaching the ONAP DCAE VES Event listener or recieves an error response from sending the pnfRegistration VES Event, it **MAY** log the error, and notify the operator.

     Note: the design of how errors are logged, retrieved and reported will be a vendor-specific architecture.
 Reporting faults and errors is also a vendor specific design.
-It is expected that the PNF shall have a means to log an error and notify a user when a fault condition occurs in trying to contact ONAP, authenticate or send a pnfRegistration event."
+It is expected that the PNF shall have a means to log an error and notify a user when a fault condition occurs in trying to contact ONAP, authenticate or send a pnfRegistration event.

 .. req::
     :id: R-256347
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

     The PNF **MUST** support the Ansible protocol for a Service Configuration message exchange between the PNF and PNF Controller (in ONAP).

     Note: this exchange may be either Ansible, Chef, or NetConf depending on the PNF.
 Note: The PNF Controller may be VF-C, APP-C or SDN-C based on the PNF and PNF domain.
-Note: for R3 (Casablanca) only Ansible is supported."
+Note: for R3 (Casablanca) only Ansible is supported.

 .. req::
     :id: R-707977
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

     When the PNF receives a Service configuration from ONAP, the PNF **MUST** cease sending the pnfRegistration VES Event.

 .. req::
     :id: R-17624
-    :target: XNF
+    :target: PNF
     :keyword: MAY
     :introduced: casablanca

     The PNF **MAY** support the optional parameters for Service Configuration Parameters.

     Note: These are detailed in the Stage 5 PnP

     Note: These parameters are optional, and not all PNFs will support any or all of these parameters, it is up to the vendor and service provider to ascertain which ones are supported up to an including all of the ones that have been defined.
-Note: It is expected that there will be a growing list of supported configuration parameters in future releases of ONAP."
+Note: It is expected that there will be a growing list of supported configuration parameters in future releases of ONAP.

 .. req::
     :id: R-378131
-    :target: XNF
+    :target: PNF
     :keyword: MAY
     :introduced: casablanca

     (Error Case) - If an error is encountered by the PNF during a Service Configuration exchange with ONAP, the PNF **MAY** log the error and notify an operator.

 .. req::
     :id: R-638216
-    :target: XNF
+    :target: PNF
     :keyword: MUST
     :introduced: casablanca

     (Error Case) - The PNF **MUST** support a configurable timer to stop the periodicity sending of the pnfRegistration VES event.
 If this timer expires during a Service Configuration exchange between the PNF and ONAP, it MAY log a time-out error and notify an operator.

     Note: It is expected that each vendor will enforce and define a PNF service configuration timeout period.
 This is because the PNF cannot wait indefinitely as there may also be a technician on-site trying to complete installation & commissioning.
-The management of the VES event exchange is also a requirement on the PNF to be developed by the PNF vendor."
+The management of the VES event exchange is also a requirement on the PNF to be developed by the PNF vendor.